ray-project/ray/doc/source/rayserve/overview.rst

 ``ray_actor_options``.
 To learn about options to pass in, take a look at :ref:`Resources with Actor<actor-resource-guide>` guide.

+For example, to create a backend where each replica uses a single GPU, you can do the
+following:

 .. code-block:: python

   options = {"num_gpus": 1}